I started running quite late in life. I was 35 and living in Portland. After a series of work mishaps and visa issues, I became unemployed.

 In hindsight, all those miles seem like the absurd wanderings of a madman.
 But they represent elemental progress in a life that has mostly been on pause for the last eleven years (or possibly longer).
 Quite often, those miles are the only thing that makes sense in life’s nonsense.
 The tiredness and ache at the end of a long run is tangible and real unlike the mind’s conjurings of fantasies, recriminations, and depression.

-Running is also freedom; an unshackling, not from life’s responsibilities but from their cluttered manifestations: that overflowing inbox of unread emails, the incomplete piece of writing, and the unending list of tasks.
+Running is also freedom; an unshackling, not from life’s responsibilities but from its cluttered manifestations: that overflowing inbox of unread emails, the incomplete piece of writing, and the unending list of tasks.
 It is an escape from the theater and the role, a grammatically incorrect punctuation – possibly a comma – inserted into life’s run-on sentences before that final full stop.

 Mostly it is hard work, though.
 Sometimes, there is a reward when the mind reaches a “zone”, a meditative and blissful solitary state after the initial spill of endorphins gives way to the calming effect of serotonin.
 In that flow, everything around – the trees, wind, traffic, and people – move in perfect harmony with the natural and instinctive movement of feet.